 (Before starting any of the challenges always declare a class and a main method unless told otherwise)

 1. Create a String array named "things" with 5 items.
+2. Create a new LinkedList named "list1"

 3. Create a For loop that adds the items from the array "things" to "list1"